Sethuraman/markdown-help/README.md

 markdown-help
 =============

 Create user documentation with markdown.
-A template with a sidebar with links is also provided.
-Simple convention based user documentation can be quickly created.
+A bootstrap based template with a sidebar is also provided.

-Create document like the below easily
+You could create user help documenation like the below quite quickly.

 ![Documentation Screenshot](DocumentationScreenshot.png)